Create a user-defined filter chain

 IMPORTANT!
 If using a single filter with a NOT operator, do not use a parenthesis.
 If parenthesis is used, the filter chain can be saved but an error occurs when applying the filter chain in analyses results.
 For example, use NOT Filtered Coverage instead of NOT (Filtered Coverage).

-1. To create a custom filter chain, use one of the following procedures to get started:
+To create a user-defined filter chain, use one of the following procedures to get started.

 Option